-The core of \mname is to train an encoder $f_{e}$ and a soft prompt $pe$.
-As described in Algorithm \ref{alg}, they relay on two processes: $f_{e}$ is trained by contrastive learning, where it is self-supervised by the contrast of features projected by $f_{p}$ and the contrast of features aligned by text prototype. $f_{d}$ is trained for forecasting task; $pe$ is trained by the output of LLM, where it is supervised by the class label or true value.
-For classification task, LLM's head $f_{c}$ needs to be trained.
-For forecasting tasks, $f_{d}$ needs to be fine tuned.
+\right.$.
+The SFT from LLM to TS-LLM is Equation \ref{eq:sft}.
+Its transformation shows that the soft prompt tuning is approximately equivalent to SFT.

-The process of using LLM to inferring TS is shown in Figure \ref{fig:method2}.
+Equation \ref{eq:sft} also suggests that the projection space of TS tokens should preferably cover the complete set of text embedding space.
+Thus, we utilize clustering to find $P$ representative text prototypes.
+The process of using LLM to infer TS is shown in Figure \ref{fig:method2}.
 In this framework, the text data is input into the embedding layer of LLM, while the prompts and TS embeddings skip this layer.
-For the downstream tasks, TS classification task needs an additional head on the top of LLM $f_{c}$, like implementing the sentiment classification task in NLP; TS forecasting task needs a decoder $f_{d}$ trained along with the encoder.
-We annotate these optional plugins in the algorithm.